Loading…

 Emily has a Master of Science in Education from the University of Pennsylvania and a Bachelor of Science in Engineering, from Smith College.
 She previously worked in the energy industry and had four years of teaching experience in the US prior to joining The ISF Academy in 2021.
 Emily...
 Read More →

-avatar for Leanne Wu
+avatar for Wu On Tung Leanne

 Leanne completed her Bachelor of Social Sciences in Psychology from The Chinese University of Hong Kong.
 Leanne also obtained her PGDE, specializing in Special Educational Needs in The University of Hong Kong She is now completing her Masters of Education with Middlesex University.Prior...
 Read More →